Fluffy cinnamon rolls with a rich, luxurious cream cheese frosting that melts into every swirl. Soft, pillowy, and absolutely worth the rise time.

 The Dough

-- Combine the warm milk and yeast in the bowl of the stand mixer.
-Let this yeast bloom - about 5-10 minutes or until it turns foamy.
+- Bloom the yeast: Add the warm milk and yeast to the bowl of a stand mixer.
+Let sit for 5–10 minutes, until foamy.

-- Place the dough ball in a lightly greased bowl, cover with plastic wrap or a towel, and let it rise in a warm place for 1-1½ hours or until it has doubled in size.
+- First rise: Shape the dough into a ball and place in a lightly greased bowl.
+Cover and let rise in a warm spot for 1–1½ hours, or until doubled in size.

 The Filling and Second Rise

-- While the cinnamon roll dough is rising, mix together the softened butter, brown sugar, cinnamon, and kosher salt for the filling.
+- Make the filling: While the dough rises, mix the softened butter, brown sugar, cinnamon, and kosher salt until smooth and spreadable.

-- Once the dough has doubled in size, punch it down and roll it out onto a lightly floured surface until you achieve an approximate 12x18 rectangle.
-The dough rectangle will be between ¼"-½" thick.
+- Roll it out: Once the dough has doubled, punch it down and roll it out on a lightly floured surface into a 12×18-inch rectangle, about ¼–½ inch thick.

-- Gently, and with an offset spatula, spread the filling mixture over the dough leaving about a ¼" margin around the edge.
+- Spread the filling: Using an offset spatula, spread the filling evenly over the dough, leaving a small border around the edges.

-- Line a 9x13 baking pan with parchment paper.
-Evenly sprinkle the bottom with the extra quarter cup of brown sugar.
-Place the rolls flat into the baking pan and pour the warm heavy cream into the spaces between the rolls.
+- Prepare the pan: Line a 9×13 baking dish with parchment paper and sprinkle the bottom with the reserved brown sugar.
+Arrange the rolls evenly in the pan, then pour the warm heavy cream into the spaces between them

 The Frosting

-- Combine the cream cheese, butter and vanilla bean paste together in a bowl with an electric hand mixer.
+- The base: Combine the softened cream cheese, butter, and vanilla bean paste in a bowl.
+Beat with an electric hand mixer until smooth and fluffy.

 Nutrition